kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_get_approval.md

 The expected argument is an expression to specify the approval to get.
 It has the format <FLOW_NAME>[SEPARATOR][INTEGER_REFERENCE]

-the expression can be specified as follows:
+The expression can be specified as follows:
-	flowName~<N>  N'th behind the latest approval
+- flowName~<N>  N'th behind the latest approval
-	flowName#<N>  approval number N
+- flowName#<N>  approval number N
-	flowName      the latest approval
+- flowName      the latest approval

+Examples of valid expressions are:
+- flow (latest approval)
-Examples of valid expressions are: flow (latest approval), flow#10 (approval number 10), flow~2 (the third latest approval)
+- flow#10 (approval number 10)
+- flow~2 (the third latest approval)

 ```shell
 kosli get approval EXPRESSION [flags]